magnamad/CNT_2003_paper/Model1/MD_Setup_Checkpoints.md

 - Water ocupies 30 armstrong cube roughly , for 1000 water molecules and leaving enough space both sides of graphite , watter lattice size was chosen to be 65*65*7 armstrong.
-- 3 armstrong spacing between water layer and graphite.
+- 3 armstrong spacing between water layer and graphite.F
+- Fix graphite_B at bottom
+- Fix Graphite A after leaving 3.4 interlayer distance
+- The fixed command will lead to corner of the sheet to be origin.
+Just verify again.

 5. Creating a sample input file which later need to be modifed anyways